danielpenzes/danielpenzes.github.io/_pages/interactive-research.md

 </a>

 ## A little extra: "Armchair Cognitive Science"
 I call this task "armchair cognitive science".
 Armchair, as it echoes armchair philosophy, where we think about our intuitions and introspect on our experiences.
-Cognitive science, as the exercise follow the format of a typical cognitive task.
+Cognitive science, as the exercise follows the format of a typical cognitive task.

 The task is simple: there will be one question (with some variations), after which you can indicate your response freely.